 The harness racing fundraising event held in October last year raised $4,188 for Hope Street.
-In his speech at the Cheque Presentation evening on Tuesday 11 April 2017, Jeremie Mbog Nyetam, Program Coordinator of the Hope Street In Melton and Hope Street In Whittlesea programs, announced that this generous donation will go towards the Melton First Response Youth Service.
-This is a purpose built crisis accommodation centre that will provide emergency accommodation and specialist support services to approximately 100 young people/families a year in the City of Melton.
+In his speech at the Cheque Presentation evening on Tuesday 11 April 2017, Jeremie Mbog Nyetam, Program Coordinator of the Hope Street In Melton and Hope Street In Whittlesea programs, announced that this generous donation will go towards the Hope Street First Response Youth Service in Melton.
+This is a purpose-built crisis accommodation centre that will provide emergency accommodation and specialist support services to approximately 100 young people/families a year in the City of Melton.

 Melton has 300 young people who experience homelessness each year and the nearest youth refuge they can access is 27 kilometres from their local community.
 This means that young people experiencing homelessness or who are at risk of homelessness - including young parents with accompanying children - must leave the Melton local government area if they require supported crisis accommodation.
 The donation from this charity event will help build a facility that will enable young people to remain in the City of Melton so they can maintain school, family contact, and support links while having a safe place to live in and support with counselling, health and wellbeing programs, and development opportunities.